nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Scheduling a regular lesson : `schedule`

-Schedules a regular lesson for the specified student in the student directory.
+Schedules a **weekly recurring** regular lesson for the specified student in the student directory.

 Format: `schedule INDEX d/DAY st/START_TIME et/END_TIME`

 * Schedules the regular lesson for the student at the specified `INDEX`.
 * Regular lessons are shared across students in the same group.
-* If the student already has an existing regular lesson, it will be overwritten by the new regular lesson given.
+* If the student already has an existing regular lesson, **it will be overwritten** by the new regular lesson given.
+* If the student is part of a group, the entire group's regular lesson will be overwritten as well.
 * `DAY` must be a day of the week (e.g. Monday, Tuesday etc.) or its 3-letter abbreviation (e.g. Mon, Tue etc.).
 This parameter is case-insensitive.
 * `START_TIME` and `END_TIME` must be in 24-hour format (`HH:MM`), and `START_TIME` must be before `END_TIME`.

 Example:
-* `schedule 1 d/Tuesday st/16:00 et/18:00` Schedules a regular lesson on Tuesday, 4-6pm for the 1st student.
+* `schedule 1 d/Tuesday st/16:00 et/18:00` schedules a regular lesson every Tuesday, 4-6pm for the 1st student.

 <br>
 <br>